Ademolacode/Microsoft-SOC-Analyst-Portfolio/kql/02-email-phishing-investigation.md

 These queries were built to investigate the phishing simulation where David Book received a spoofed file-sharing email from `officence[.]com`.

 The core challenge with phishing investigation: the email domain can tell you a message was delivered and a URL was clicked, but its visibility ends the moment the user leaves the inbox.
-For everything that happens after — credential use, endpoint activity — you need the identity domain.
+For everything that happens after credential use, endpoint activity, you need the identity domain.
 Query 2.6 at the end of this file makes that connection.

 ---

-## Query 2.1 — Email Delivery to a Target User
+## Query 2.1 - Email Delivery to a Target User

 Starting point for any phishing investigation.
 Find the message first, then work outward.